plm9606/automerge_actions/README.md

   `You don't labeled auto merge label::"${labelName}"`: If you intend to merge automatically, check the merge label name.

   `You need to get other's review!` : Error.
-You must receive at least one review.
+You must receive PR review(s).